CentralLaserFacility/epac-flatbuffer-formats/README.md

 )
 serialised_data = serialise_data(pv_data_object)
 deserialised_data = deserialise_data(serialised_data)
-# attributes are accessible based on the schema
+# attributes are accessible based on the fbs schema, but for pva0 it is better to refer to data_types.py
 alarm_severity = deserialised_data.data.alarm.severity

 # NTNDArray and NTTable work in similar ways as above.
 # Furthermore, it is possible to set up a monitor via using p4p subscription and monitor.
 # An example of this can be found in the epac-forwarder.

-# It is also possible to directly pass a dictionary as follows.
+# It is also possible to directly use a dictionary as follows.

 value = {
     "value": 1,